awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/4_convert_to_parquet.md

 * Under “S3 Target Location”, select “*Browse S3*” browse to the bucket you created for this lab and select it.

 * In the textbox, append parquet/ to the S3 url.
 The path should look similar to`s3://[YOUR_BUCKET]/parquet/` - don’t forget the "**/**" at the end.
-The job will automatically create the folder (as it has the permissions, thanks to the IAM role we created).
+The job will automatically create the folder (as it has the permissions, thanks to the IAM role you created).
 ![destination](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/9_5_destination.png)

 **4.6.** Finally, select the **Job details** tab at the top.